2027 French presidential election

-Presidential elections are scheduled to be held in France in or around April 2027, with a second round two weeks later if no candidate secures a majority vote.
-The elections may be held earlier under exceptional circumstances if the presidency falls vacant before then.
-The incumbent president, Emmanuel Macron, is term-limited and cannot seek a third consecutive term in office.
-However, he has hinted the possibility of running in the 2032 elections, which would make him eligible.
+Presidential elections are scheduled to be held in France on 18 April 2027, with a second round on 2 May if no candidate secures a majority vote.
+The election may be held earlier under exceptional circumstances if the presidency falls vacant before then.

+Incumbent president Emmanuel Macron is ineligible to stand, as the French constitution limits presidents to two consecutive terms.